• Skip to main content

 In fact, the levels were so low and so close to the “background” levels in the test chamber that it was not possible to measure them accurately.”
 APA Source

-I would suggest testing plywood that is a few months old before ruling it out.
+If you are building new, I would suggest testing plywood that is a few months old before ruling it out.

-For a detailed review of the glues and chemicals that offgas from plywood and OSB sheathing see the post on formaldehyde and pressed wood products.
+For a detailed review of the glues and chemicals that off-gas from plywood and OSB sheathing see the post on formaldehyde and pressed wood products.

 A Note on Purebond Formaldehyde-Free Plywood

 Purebond plywood is not rated as a structural plywood for sheathing, subfloor, or decking.
-It also doesn’t handle moisture as well as typical plywood.

 I have spoken to the company and they don’t recommend it used for this purpose though I do see people building with this product.
-Please don’t do this!

-Plyboo is a bamboo-based plywood made from soy glue as well and is also not structural.
+Plyboo is a bamboo-based plywood made from soy glue as well, and is also not structural.

 Exterior Sheathing Options